HomeVertebratesSirenians

 Conservation Status

-All four species of sirenians are listed as Vulnerable (VU) in the IUCN Red List.
-However, the Steller’s sea cow has become extinct since 1768 due to overhunting.
+All four species of sirenians are listed as Vulnerable (VU) in the IUCN Red List of Threatened Species.
+The Steller’s sea cow became extinct in 1768 due to overhunting.

 Interesting Facts

-1. Compared to their size, dugongs have relatively small brains, weighing only about 11 oz (300 gm), which is approximately 0.1% of their total body weight.
+1. Compared to their body size, dugongs have relatively small brains, weighing only about 11 oz (300 g), which is approximately 0.1% of their total body weight.

 Comments